 There is a categorification of associahedra discussed in

-The original article that defines associahedra and in which the operad that gives -topological spaces is implicit is
+The original articles that define associahedra and in which the operad that gives -topological spaces is implicit are

 A textbook discussion (slightly modified) is in section 1.6 of the book